◾ ASTM F1959 - Per F1506 - Textiles

 A convenient source of resources puts finding electrical safety testing information right at your fingertips.
 Forms, videos, articles and more provide important details about all your testing needs.

 This resource library includes tools like an arc flash calculator and a list of standards and guides helps you stay on top of requirements.
-Included in the resource library are:◾ Clothing Suppliers
+Included in the resource library are:◾ PPE and Laundry Suppliers

 ArcWear is dedicated to providing quality testing of Personal Protective Equipment (PPE), fall protection and arc flash clothing at the highest level of accuracy in the world.
 Our reputation for quality results, personal service and accessible reports, is unsurpassed in the industry.